mqpiffle/fruitcakes-fruits/README.md

 Users are connected to comments via `objectId` reference at `comment.author`.

 This is an enitity relationship diagram (not shown).
 This accurately describes the relationships between the documents of this project.

+## Views Layer

+We're using liquidjs for our views